 The church was first “gathered” on September 2, 1724, at the home of John Howe in what was then a very large square house on East Main Street.
 In those early days, the regular meetings of the town also were held at Mr. Howe’s house and often the official action of the town was interwoven with that of the church.
 Much of our rich heritage as a nation is deeply rooted in Christian faith and fellowship.
 It was customary for people to share their homes for this purpose.

-At that meeting of September 4, 1724, Samuel Barrett, who had graduated in 1721 from Harvard College, was ordained by an ecclesiastical council convened for that purpose.
+At that meeting on September 2, 1724, Samuel Barrett, who had graduated in 1721 from Harvard College, was ordained by an ecclesiastical council convened for that purpose.
 He was joined by fourteen men in the first membership of what was then called the Church of Christ in Hopkinton.
 Rev. Barrett was the Pastor for nearly fifty years until 1772.
 He had his own home built on the site of the present Town Hall on Main Street.
 He was given 100 acres of land and the sum of 30 pounds towards the building of his house.
 In addition to the salary of 35 pounds per year, he was given his firewood.

 The first church building, which was actually called the Meeting House of the town, was voted by the townspeople on January 4, 1725; the structure itself was raised in December of that year and was first occupied in June of 1726.
 Early records indicate quite a difference of opinion in town as to the best location for the meeting house and the matter was finally settled by the drawing of lots, the chosen site being at the edge of the Common near the bronze plaque.